Frequently Asked Questions

 If you move to a city or county that has established a CCA program, you’re automatically enrolled in the CCA program on the date you start service.
 You’ll receive at least two notifications from the CCA during the initial 60-day period after you start service.
 These notifications will include how you can opt out of the program if you choose.

 In some cases, customers in neighboring communities are located within the CCA’s jurisdictional area.
 This may be the case if you reside in an unincorporated area of a county.
 If you believe your service location is ineligible for CCA service, please contact the CCA that sent you the program information.

 No, your gas service will remain unchanged.
 If you receive your gas service from us, you’ll continue to see your gas charges on your bill.
 You can contact us for any gas service requests.

 Programs and Services

-We’ll continue to manage the transmission, distribution and delivery of a CCA participant’s electricity.
+For CCA customers, SDG&E will continue to manage the transmission, distribution and delivery of electricity.
 This includes providing billing, metering, collection and customer services.
-Programs such as California Alternate Rates for Energy (CARE), Medical Baseline, Level Pay Plans, My Account and some demand response and energy efficiency programs are still available to CCA participants.
+Additionally, CCA customers will still be able to access My Account .
+Programs such as California Alternate Rates for Energy (CARE), Medical Baseline, Level Pay Plans, and some demand response and energy efficiency programs are still available to CCA participants.
 The CCA may offer different programs than those provided by us.

 The following SDG&E programs and pricing plans are not available for CCA participants:

 - Direct Access

 If you choose to purchase electricity through a CCA, you'll be removed from these programs or pricing plans.

 Yes.
 We’ll continue to provide billing, metering collection, customer service, and other services to customers participating in a CCA program.
 Each month, the CCA will calculate its charges for electric generation and send them to SDG&E. We’ll then include the CCA electric generation charges on your monthly SDG&E bill.
 After we receive customer payments, we’ll transfer payments for CCA charges to the CCA.